dngetich/Comp-20-Personal-Portfolio/README.md

 The homework has the following files index.html, resume.html and bio.html.
 It also has a CSS folder which has the styles.css file.

-2. Got some help from the TAs
+2. I got some help from the TAs in completing this homework

 3. I Spent approximately 4 hours on this homework